-A flight of steps carved into the hillside looms, topped by a giant sculpture of a cyclist atop a huge yellow bicycle.
+A flight of steps carved into the hillside looms, topped by a giant sculpture of a yellow bicycle.
 This pays homage to the hardy competitors in the “Tour de Yorkshire” and the unforgiving Yorkshire landscape that they traversed.

 Coldstones Cut is also on the route of the 170-mile coast to coast “Way of the Roses” cycle trail from Morecambe on the UK’s west coast to Bridlington on the east coast.

 The Coldstones Cut Sculpture

 The monumental Coldstones Cut artwork took for years to build, from 2006 – 2010.
 The sculpture was officially opened by the Director of the Tate Britain, Dr Penelope Curtis, on 16th September 2010 and it won sculptor Andrew Sabin the Marsh Award for Excellence in Public Sculpture for 2011.

 Approaching the artwork from the top of the steps, the structure of this walk-through landmark sculpture begins to reveal itself.
 However, the scale can only be understood from the inside.

 The first view is of the towering limestone street scene.
 A path carved between towering walls of limestone draws you forward and uphill to the quarry.
 The scale of the structure is reminiscent of Luxor (without the heat!) or Stonehenge.
 Huge blocks of perfectly formed limestone hewn from the quarry below form a great wall that gives no clues to what lies beyond.